fedimint/fedimint/docs/dev-running.md

 ### Using the Gateway

 The [lightning gateway](../gateway/ln-gateway) connects the federation to the lightning network.
 It contains a federation client that holds ecash notes just like `fedimint-cli`.
-The tmuxinator setup scripts also give it some ecash.
+The mprocs setup scripts also give it some ecash.
 To check its balance, we use the [`gateway-cli`](../gateway/cli) utility.
-In the tmuxinator environment there are 2 lightning gateways -- one for Core Lightning and one for LND -- so we add `gateway-cln` and `gateway-lnd` shell aliases which will run `gateway-cli` pointed at that gateway.
+In the mprocs environment there are 2 lightning gateways -- one for Core Lightning and one for LND -- so we add `gateway-cln` and `gateway-lnd` shell aliases which will run `gateway-cli` pointed at that gateway.
 To get the balance with the Core Lightinng gateway, run `gateway-cln info`, copy the federation id and then:

 ```shell
 $ gateway-cln balance --federation-id <FEDERATION-ID>